BernhardWenzel/clojure-aws-lambda/README.md

-# clojure-aws-lambda

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Using Clojure on AWS Lambda

+Source code for tutorial that can be found at [https://bernhardwenzel.com/articles/clojure-aws-lambda](https://bernhardwenzel.com/articles/clojure-aws-lambda)

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Bernhard Wenzel

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.